Think of an online tool that streamlines your business and also gives a competitive advantage over others.

-- Security and User Authentication: Most web apps involve a user authentication system to verify a user’s credentials.
+Most web apps involve a user authentication system to verify a user’s credentials.
 It involves a high degree of interaction and exchange of user’s data.
 So, the layers of security involved in the development process are stringent and robust.
-And if the app needs some kind of monetary interaction, the security features that should be integrated in the web app are much more secure.

 The solution to this is you could consider integrating social media platforms to streamline the registration process.
 With social media integration, users can quickly log in from their preferred social media account.
 They don’t need to fill lengthy forms, and users will enjoy the benefits of signing up as customers.